-And as we are already starting to see, 5G will be the first mobile communications technology that will go beyond the delivery of faster mobile connections.
-Next generation 5G networks will not only provide ubiquitous, reliable coverage over wide areas, but will also be capable of powering mission critical applications, massive IoT deployments, and entirely new business operations.
+Next-generation 5G networks will not only provide ubiquitous, reliable coverage over wide areas, but will also be capable of powering mission-critical applications, massive IoT deployments, and entirely new business operations, all requiring fast, high capacity, ultra-low latency connections.

-And to achieve this ultrafast, high capacity, ultra-low latency reality, mobile operators will need to use a wider range of spectrum than they have done with previous generations of mobile technology.
+To achieve this, mobile operators will need to use a wider range of spectrum than they have done with previous generations of mobile technology.
+And like 4G networks, which are a mixture of low-range and mid-range frequencies, the same is true of 5G networks.

-Many of these bands were allocated to other groups of users, such as the military or public events industry, long before the importance of mobile communications was realised.
-These users are more suited to other frequencies and the spectrum is more valuable for 5G.
+Many of these bands were allocated to other groups of users, such as the military or public events industry, long before the importance of mobile communications was realised, and so millimeter wave spectrum carries a high premium.

 Technically, the term mmWave refers to frequencies located between 24GHz and 300GHz located between microwaves and infra-red.
 These airwaves are currently used for things like scientific research, weapons systems and even police speed guns.

-However, it is these previously undesirable qualities that make mmWave so suitable for 5G.
-The use of microinfrastructure, such as small cells, coupled with high range frequencies will be a key characteristic of 5G networks. mmWave would only be needed across a limited range and the narrow wavelengths minimises the risk of interference from other cells – enhancing the efficiency of the spectrum.
+Therefore, mmWave is only be needed across a limited range and the narrow wavelengths minimises the risk of interference from other cells – enhancing the efficiency of the spectrum.

 The value of mmWave